Our Privacy Promise

 3. How we collect your personal data

-We collect information about you in a variety of ways.
-We may collect information you provide directly to us as well as information indirectly available from other sources.
-The information we get from other organisations may depend on your privacy settings or the preferences you have selected with them, so you should regularly check them to fully understand how they will process and share your data.
+We collect data about you in a variety of ways.
+We will collect the personal data you provide directly to us as well as data we collect indirectly available from other sources.
+The data we get from other organisations may depend on your various account privacy settings, or the preferences you have selected with them, such as opting in to sharing data with third parties.
+You should regularly check T&C’s and privacy settings them to fully understand how they will process and share your personal data.

 Direct from you

-You may give us personal data directly yourself: in order to join as a supporter or volunteer; use our websites or apps; sign up for one of our events; make a donation; purchase one of our products (such as tickets, raffles, merchandise); or communicate with us.
-Sometimes when you support us, your information is collected by an organisation working for us (e.g. a professional fundraising agency).
+You may give us personal data directly yourself.
+Examples include registering as a supporter or a volunteer.
+When you use our websites or application or portal.
+Additionally if you sign up for one of our events.
+If you make a donation or purchase one of our products (such as tickets, raffles, merchandise).
+When you communicate directly with us.
+Sometimes when you support us, your data is collected by an organisation working for us (e.g. a professional fundraising agency).
+If you choose to support us via a 3rd party organisation, website or application your personal data will be collected on our behalf. (e.g. an event organiser or agency contractor).

 Indirectly from other sources